RolandKoenig/SeeingSharp/README.md

  - SeeingSharp.Multimedia
  - SeeingSharp.BuildTasks

-All libraries are optimized to work on most current Windows platforms containing Windows tablets (also ARM based), Desktop and Server Systems and Windows Phone (starting 8.1).
+All libraries are optimized to work on most current Windows platforms containing Windows tablets, desktop and server systems, XBox One and Windows Phone (10.
+8 or 8.1 is not supported anymore).
 The libraries are separated in
  - a "DESKTOP" version optimized for Windows.Forms and WPF.
- - a "UNIVERSAL" version optimized for Windows Store and Windows Phone Store.
+ - a "UNIVERSAL" version optimized for Windows Store (UWP)

 You can download the current stable version of Seeing# using Nuget: https://www.nuget.org/packages?q=SeeingSharp